gorecki/robustness/README.md

 Just run robustness.py (depends on config.py) in order to replicate the results from *Jan Gorecki, David Bartl and Jaroslav Ramik (2023).
 Robustness of methods calculating priority vectors from pairwise comparison matrices against rank reversal: A probabilistic concept. (under reviews)*

+If one does not want to compute all the results but wants to replicate the plots, just switch load_results to True in replicate(), and the precomputed results from the folder of the same name will be used.